ibm-cloud-docs/billing-usage/billing-faq.md

 {: #subscriptioncode}
 {: faq}

 After you purchase a subscription, you'll receive an email with a feature code that adds the credit to your account.
-To apply the feature code, go to [Account settings](https://{DomainName}/account/settings), and click **Apply code**.
+To apply the subscription code, go to [Account settings](https://{DomainName}/account/settings), and click **Apply code**.
 For more information, see [Applying feature codes](/docs/account?topic=account-codes).

 ## What am I charged if I go over the total amount of my Subscription?
 {: #subs-overage}